sls-training/2023-rails-sample/api/users/destroy.md

   "errors": [
     {
       "name": "user_id",
-      "message": "Not Found.
-User does not exist"
+      "message": "User does not exist"
     }
   ]
 }